Fruity King's Ultimate How to Play Online Roulette Guide!

 So, which is the best version of roulette to play?

-That’s a great question, especially if you are new to online roulette and want to find the game that will give you the best gaming experience possible, without a lot of heartache or headaches along the way!
+That’s a great question, especially if you are new to online & mobile roulette games and want to find the game that will give you the best experience possible, without a lot of heartache or headaches along the way!

 The vast majority of experienced players tend to stick to either French or European roulette where ever possible since both of these will give you a much lower house edge percentage.
 Of course, it also depends on your online casino and what they have available since some online casinos will only offer European and American roulette, leaving the French online roulette option out of the equation.